zetsuHQ/zetsuHQ/README.md

 The experience aquired after that simple project allowed me to see that some of the things I thought were made for genious were actually just a matter of dedication and time, so now cybersecurity seemed a lot closer to my reality.

 Either if it is a material good, money, or information, it just sucks to realize that someone took from you something that is yours without your permission.
-My life's goal is to prevent that from happenning to other people (or companies).
+My life's goal is to prevent that from happenning to other people.
 As I clearly have no vocation (or interest) of being a police officer, I'm willing to use the tools that I'm more familiar with to achieve that goal.

-I believe that programming languages are just tools, not something to be attatched to.
 Although having JavaScript as my first contact with the field, I won't stop myself from building things that I want, regarding the technology required.

 # My interests